-- 1. If you are planning to use a Generic Application Server (Tomcat, JBoss, Jetty, etc.), then a supported JDK is required to be installed prior to the installation of Oracle Enterprise Repository. - 2.
-Use of the JDK that is installed with WebSphere or WebLogic Server as your JAVA\HOME environment variable and the JAVA\HOME/bin directory being prepended to your PATH environment variable. - 3.
-Run the following command-line option to start the Oracle Enterprise Repository installer:
+- If you are planning to use a Generic Application Server (Tomcat, JBoss, Jetty.), then a supported JDK is required to be installed before the installation of Oracle Enterprise Repository. - 2.
+Use of the JDK that is installed with WebSphere or WebLogic Server as your JAVA_HOME environment variable and the JAVA_HOME/bin directory being prepended to your PATH environment variable. - Run the following command-line option to start the Oracle Enterprise Repository installer:

+'''

-java -jar OER1111xx\generic.jar
+java -jar OER1111xx generic.jar

+'''